Advisory Article

 The next time you are asked or need to create a 13-week cashflow, ask yourself and your team these four questions:

-1. where do we want to go?
+1. Where do we want to go?

-2. what is the plan?
+2. What is the plan?

-3. who is on the leadership team?
+3. Who is on the leadership team?

-4. how do we get the team aligned, provide necessary resources, and give team members a voice in the process to pull off the plan?
+4. How do we get the team aligned, provide necessary resources, and give team members a voice in the process to pull off the plan?

 Once you answer these four questions, the results of a successful liquidity planning implementation will follow.

-Grant Thornton library articles:
+Source: Grant Thornton library articles.

 Liquidity planning in a crisis - How to increase speed, efficiency and effectiveness